ethersphere/bee-docs/docs/installation/quick-start.md

 :::info
 The Swarm network includes two incentives protocols which each give Bee nodes incentives to participate in maintaining the network in a healthy way.
 1. **Storage incentives:**
-  By participating in this protocol full nodes which store and share data chunks with the network have a chance to earn xBZZ.
+  By participating in the storage incentives protocol, full nodes which store and share data chunks with the network have a chance to earn xBZZ.
 Staked xBZZ is required to earn storage incentives.
 Learn more in the [staking section](/docs/working-with-bee/staking).
-1. **SWAP incentives: **
+1. **SWAP incentives:**
-  This incentives protocol encourages full or light nodes to share bandwidth with other nodes in exchange for payments from other nodes either [in kind](https://www.investopedia.com/terms/p/paymentinkind.asp) or as a cheque to be settled at a future date.
+  The SWAP incentives protocol encourages full or light (but not ultra-light) nodes to share bandwidth with other nodes in exchange for payments from other nodes either [in-kind](https://www.investopedia.com/terms/p/paymentinkind.asp) or as a cheque to be settled at a future date.
 SWAP requires a chequebook contract to be set up on Gnosis Chain for each participating node.
 :::